DirectRoot/webauthn/content/leaders/3-why-it-keeps-happening/_index.en.md

 Consider vehicle safety, we educate drivers to avoid mistakes but we also accept that they'll happen.
 Because of this, we use technology to improve the outcomes when they do.
 Picking a weak second factor and relying on education to stop phishing is equivalent to removing seatbelts and telling drivers, "**don't mess up**".

 {{< notice tip >}}
-  Phishing-resistant WebAuthn removes human error
+  Using phishing-resistant WebAuthn removes the human error that phishing relies upon
 {{</ notice >}}

 ### References